 This work includes fostering opportunities for shared learning and professional development, spearheading the creation of collaborative funds to provide financial resources to women’s foundations, technical assistance, and guides for funding practice, supporting a women of color leadership pipeline, and live and virtual learning events.

-The Women’s Funding Network leads the creation of collaborative funds to deploy funding, resources and support directly to members to expand organizational capacity and strengthen interconnectivity of the network’s infrastructure.
+Women’s Funding Network leads the creation of capital leverage strategy to deploy funding, resources, and support directly to members to expand organizational capacity and strengthen interconnectivity of the network’s infrastructure.